Course pages 2016–17 (still under preparation!)

 - Context-free grammars and parsing.
 Generative grammar, context-free grammars, parsing with context-free grammars, weights and probabilities.
 Limitations of context-free grammars.
+Dependencies.

 - Lexical semantics.
 Semantic relations, WordNet, word senses, word sense disambiguation.

-- Discourse and dialogue.
+- Discourse processing.
 Anaphora resolution, discourse relations.

 - Applications.
 Examples of practical applications of NLP techniques.